 The Zebco 33 is arguably the most trusted and popular reel in America, with a history of fishing that goes back to the 1950s.

-Modern design, materials, and manufacturing have made this reel even better than in the decades past, with a higher gear ratio that increased the reel retrieval by 20% over older models, all-metal gears, and the bite detect feature which allows you to see when your bait is taken.
+Modern design, materials, and manufacturing have made this reel even better than in the decades past, with a higher gear ratio that increased the reel’s line retrieval by 20% over older models, all-metal gears, and the bite detect feature which allows you to see when your bait is taken.

-The Zebco 33 reel also features a quickset anti-reverse system and a dial-style drag adjustment knob for easy drag strength manipulation while fighting fish.
+The Zebco 33 reel also features a quickset anti-reverse system and a dial-style drag adjustment knob for easy drag strength manipulation while fighting fish with your rod.

 It also comes in two different colors.
 Silver, and pink!